-(a) All parties shall provide the court and opposing parties with one e-mail address with the functionality required for the pilot project.
-All service shall originate from and be perfected upon this e-mail address.

-- (b) Unless otherwise agreed to by the court and the parties, all e-filings must be served electronically to the e-mail addresses of all parties.
+- (a) All parties shall provide the court and opposing parties with one email address with the functionality required for the pilot program.
+All service shall originate from and be perfected upon this e-mail address. - (b) Unless otherwise agreed to by the court and the parties, all e-filings must be served electronically to the e-mail addresses of all parties.
 The subject matter line for the transmittal of document served by e-mail shall state: "Service of e-filing in case [insert caption of case]." - (c) The parties and the court may agree that, instead of e-mail service, e-filings may be served to the parties (but not the court) by facsimile or by traditional means.
-For those choosing to accept facsimile service: - (i) the parties shall provide the court and the opposing parties with one facsimile number with appropriate functionality, - (ii) the facsimile number shall serve as the number to which service may be made, - (iii) the sender of the facsimile should obtain a confirmation of delivery, and - (iv) parties shall comply with the requirements of MCR 2.406 on the use of facsimile communication equipment. - (d) Proof of service shall be submitted to the 3rd Circuit Court according to MCR 2.107(D) and this administrative order. - (e) Service of the complaint or third party complaint must be performed in accordance with the MCR and statutes.

-7. Format and Form of E-filing and Service
+For those choosing to accept facsimile service: - (i) the parties shall provide the court and the opposing parties with one facsimile number with appropriate functionality, - (ii) the facsimile number shall serve as the number to which service may be made, - (iii) the sender of the facsimile should obtain a confirmation of delivery, and - (iv) parties shall comply with the requirements of MCR 2.406 on the use of facsimile communication equipment. - (d) Proof of Service shall be submitted to the Sixth Circuit Court according to MCR 2.104 and these rules. - 7.
+Format and Form of E-filing and Service

-- (a) A party may only e-file documents for one case in each transaction. - (b) All e-filings shall comply with MCR 1.109 and the technical requirements of the court's vendor. - (c) Any exhibit or attachment that is part of an e-filing must be clearly designated and identified as an exhibit or attachment. - (d) All e-filings, subject to subsection 6(c) above, shall be served on the parties in the same format and form as submitted to the court. - (e) All documents filed electronically shall be in electronically generated text format (such as native portable digital format (PDF)) so that the text of the
+- (a) A party may only e-file documents for one case in each transaction. - (b) All e-filings shall comply with MCR 1.109 and the technical requirements of the court's vendor. - (c) Any exhibit or attachment that is part of an e-filing must be clearly designated and identified as an exhibit or attachment. - (d) All e-filings, subject to subsection 6(c) above, shall be served on the parties in the same format and form as submitted to the court.